 I would test Claude Code with tasks that resemble real developer work:

-• explaining an unfamiliar repository,
+• Explaining an unfamiliar repository

-• finding where a bug might start,
+• Finding where a bug might start

-• planning a multi-file change,
+• Planning a multi-file change

-• reviewing a small refactor,
+• Reviewing a small refactor

-• summarizing what changed after edits.
+• Summarizing what changed after edits

 In real use, it is strongest when you give it enough context and ask it to reason before changing files.
+It is weaker when the request is vague or when the project has hidden business rules that are not visible in the repository.

 Real examples